Women prisoners in Francoist Spain

 Women prisoners in Francoist Spain were often there because of specific repression aimed at women.
 During the Civil War, many women were in prison because family members had Republican sympathies or the authorities wanted to lure out male Republican affiliated relatives; it was not a result of anything the women did themselves.
 The Law of Political Responsibilities, adopted on 13 February 1939, made such repression easier and was not formally removed from the Criminal Code until 1966.
 Prisoners and people in concentration camps, both male and female, would total over three quarters of a million by the end of the Spanish Civil War.
-Of these, 14,000 women were held in Las Ventas Model prison in Madrid.
+Of these, 14,000 women were held in the Las Ventas Model prison in Madrid.

 The official start of the Francoist period in late 1939 saw the continuation of specific repression against women through the prison system and the death penalty.
 Pregnancy did not allow women to escape either execution or unsanitary conditions that led to high rates of infant death.
 Women could also find themselves incarcerated in reformatories without trial for violating female morality in a parallel prison-type system.
 Housed in overcrowded conditions, women were forced to support Catholicism if they were to avoid harassment or obtain benefits.
 They were threatened with hunger and ran the risk of contracting diseases like typhus.

 During the democratic transition period, women took to the streets to demand freedom for political prisoners.
 Partial amnesty came in late 1976, with a general amnesty in 1977.
 In post-Francoist Spain, female prisoners have largely been forgotten as victims of regime repression.
 Bones of many female Francoist victims remain scattered throughout the countryside.
 In 2014, an Argentine court began investigating abuses suffered by some women at the hands of Antonio González Pacheco in Madrid while they were incarcerated.